dholdren/sonoff_auto_remote_switch/README.md

 1. **Parent Device**:
    - Monitors its current consumption via CSE7766 sensor
-   - When load ≥ 1 amp detected, waits 3 seconds then sends "turn ON" to all children
+   - When load ≥ 1 amp detected, immediately sends "current alert" message to all children
-   - When load drops below 1 amp, immediately sends "turn OFF" to all children
+   - When load drops below 1 amp, immediately sends "current alert" message to all children

 2. **Child Devices**:
    - Listen for ESP-NOW commands from parent
    - Automatically mirror parent's relay state
+   - when a "current alert" message of "HIGH" is received, turn on load
+   - when a "current alert" message of "LOW" is received, wait 3 seconds and then turn off
    - Can be manually overridden via web interface or button

 3. **Automatic Discovery**: